-(g) Be peer reviewed by competent independent experts, before submission and include a description of the experts, their qualifications, and the results of their review.
+(g) [Be peer reviewed by competent independent experts, before submission and include a] [D]escription of the experts, their qualifications, and the results of their review.

-4. The Environmental Impact Statement should, but not limited to, entail the following elements, which are described in :
+4. The Environmental Impact Statement should, but not limited to, entail the following elements, described in greater detail in [Annex IV/ Standard]: the Guidelines:

 (a) An executive summary to provide an overview of the project and a summary of the content of the Environmental Impact Statement for non-technical readers, including a description of the proposed project, its objectives, alternatives analysed, anticipated benefits, anticipated impacts and measures to minimize these, consultation efforts and linkage to the Environmental Monitoring and Management Plan and the Closure Plan,

-(b) An introductory section containing information on the project background and history, project viability and proponents as well as a description of the report, including its scope and structure ,
+(b) An introductory section containing information on the project background and history, project viability and proponents as well as a description of the report, including its scope and structure and overview of the stakeholder consultation process and consultations,

-(c) An outline of applicable national and international legislation, procedures and policies for example the Convention including the 1994 Agreement relating, relevant rules from the International maritime Organization and International Law in general,
+(c) An outline of applicable national and international legislation, procedures and policies, and other applicable standards, principles and guidelines, for example the Convention including the 1994 Agreement [relating, relevant rules from the International maritime Organization and International Law in general],

 (d) A description of the proposed project including information on location, associated activities, required infrastructure, mineral resources (type, size, shape, tonnage, volume, grade), technologies and (mining-)equipment to be used, project scale overview (spatial, temporal, operational depth), transport and handling of materials, on-site processing, commissioning, construction and operating standards, design codes, health and safety aspects, workforce, decommissioning and closure, other considered alternatives and a timetable for the entire operation,

-(e) methodologies for assessing theMarine Environment, the Environmental Effects of the proposed project and collecting baseline data
+(e) A description of methodologies for describing collecting and analyzing baseline and ‘test mining’ data and assessing the potential environmental impact and Environmental Effects from the proposed operations and alternatives considered. [],

 (f) A description of the existing physiochemical and geological oceanography, including information on prior research/Exploration studies, meteorology, seabed and sub-seabed characteristics, natural hazards, noise, light and greenhouse gas emissions,

-(g) A description of the existing biological environment, including information on biological properties and communities in the area, also taking into consideration studies and research on this,
+(g) A description of the existing biological environment, including information on prior research/Exploration studies, on biological properties and communities and ecosystem that could be impacted by proposed activities in the area, also taking into consideration studies and research on this,

-(h) A description of the existing human activities socioeconomic and sociocultural environment in the area, containing information on fisheries, marine traffic, submarine cables, tourism, ongoing scientific research, sociocultural use, ,
+(h) A description of the existing human activities socioeconomic and sociocultural environment in the area, containing information on fisheries, marine traffic, submarine cables, tourism, ongoing scientific research, sociocultural use, and sites of cultural or historical significance,

-(i) An assessment of impactson the physical, chemical and geological environment and proposed Mitigation, including description of potential impact categories and pathways, receptors and impacts,
+(i) An assessment of environmental impacts and effects on the physical, chemical and geological environment and proposed Mitigation, including description of the impact source, potential impact categories and pathways, receptors and impacts, any potential Cumulative Environmental Effects, unavoidable residual impacts and effects that may remain, and the extent to which any potential impacts and effects may occur in areas under a State’s national jurisdiction,

-(j) An assessment of impacts and Environmental Effects on the biological environment and proposed , including description of impact source, potential impact categories and pathways, receptors and impacts,
+(j) An assessment of environmental impacts and Environmental Effects on the biological environment and proposed , including description of the impact source, potential impact categories and pathways, receptors and impacts , any potential Cumulative Environmental Effects, unavoidable residual impacts and effects that may remain, and the extent to which any potential impacts and effects may occur in areas under a State’s national jurisdiction,

-(k) An assessment of impacts on the socioeconomic and sociocultural environment and proposed Mitigation, including description of potential impact categories and pathways and impact identification of existing use (fisheries, marine traffic, submarine cables, tourism, ongoing scientific research, sociocultural use, area-based management tools), impact and residual impacts,
+(k) An assessment of impacts on the socioeconomic and sociocultural environment and proposed Mitigation, including description of potential impact categories and pathways and impact identification of existing use (fisheries, marine traffic, submarine cables, tourism, ongoing scientific research, sociocultural use, area-based management tools), sites of cultural or historical significance, ecosystem services impact on gender and residual impacts,